mdsanwarhossain/E-Farm_SRS_Project/README.md

 However, there may be challenges in creating a successful supply chain ecosystem that connects farmers and consumers in a sustainable and efficient way.
-The purpose of this report is to assess the effectiveness of E Farm's services and identify any potential challenges or areas for improvement in the platform's business model.
+The purpose of this report is to assess the effectiveness of E Farm's services and identify any potential challenges or areas for improvement in the platform's business model.Prototype link::::https://www.canva.com/design/DAFXMKpWnLg/V0zkRByPu9KMAEuE4WL3KA/edit?utm_content=DAFXMKpWnLg&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton